-Statewide radon hazard awareness and public information activities are conducted by the Radiation Control Program through a sub-grant with the University of Nevada Cooperative Extension (UNCE).
-(775) 687-7550 for more information.
+Statewide radon hazard awareness and public information activities are conducted by the Radiation Control Program through a sub-grant with the University of Nevada, Reno Extension.

-UNCE provides public information and outreach regarding radon health effects, testing, and mitigation.
+The University of Nevada, Reno Extension provides public information and outreach regarding radon health effects, testing, and mitigation.
 Available information is in the form of informational pamphlets, presentations to interested groups, response to telephone inquiries, and demonstration booths at various public venues.
-The Nevada Radiation Control Program provides technical support to UNCE and public inquiries.
+The Nevada Radiation Control Program provides technical support to the University of Nevada, Reno Extension and public inquiries.

 Radon is an odorless, tasteless, invisible radioactive gas that is naturally occurring in all rock and soil types.
 Radon is considered by the US Environmental Protection Agency, the US Surgeon General, and the American Lung Association to be the second-leading cause of lung cancer in the United States.